pschnapp/dice/README.md

 # dice

-This is a command-line dice calculator for use in D&D and such.
+This is a command-line dice calculator for use when playing D&D and such.

 It is written in Haskell using Stack for package management.